-Write at A the details of the SMSF's account with a financial institution.
+Write at label A the details of the SMSF's account with a financial institution.
 We will make super payments to this account.

-We will also pay tax refunds to this account if you do not complete B below.
+We will also pay tax refunds to this account if you do not complete label B.

 We need your financial institution details to pay any refund owing to you, even if you have provided them before, including: